 Is there no place for gut instinct in recruiting anymore?

 Reaching recruitment targets can be a challenge.
 And as the number of applicants and competition grows, recruiters need to use technology to streamline and continually improve their recruitment funnel.

 Unfortunately, relying on gut instinct alone for spotting good talent can result in:

 Data brings consistency, and consistency reduces risk.
 In recruitment, you want to be as certain as you can that your next hire is the right one.
 Hire on gut instinct alone, and you’re far more likely to make a bad hire.

 Data doesn’t have favorites, and it isn’t tainted by prejudice, so it can be used to make reliable decisions.
 Fail to use data, and you start to introduce unconscious bias into the hiring process and put your fair chance hiring practices at risk.

 Data-driven decisions are not only more objective, but they’re easier for candidates to understand and come to terms with.
 Recruitment processes that are transparent and provide data-driven feedback gain candidates’ respect and help them enjoy the experience no matter the outcome.

-All of the above put you at risk of not only making a bad hire but inadvertently showing yourself in a bad light.
-Put your employer brand at risk, and hiring becomes more difficult, customers become harder to win, and your reputation declines – lots of knock-on effects!
+All of the above put you at risk of making a bad hire and inadvertently showing yourself in a bad light.
+Put your employer brand at risk, hiring becomes more complex, customers become harder to win, and your reputation declines – lots of knock-on effects!

 That’s why the best recruiters are building data-driven recruitment funnels to make the hard decisions for them.
-Not only does it optimize the recruitment process, but it delivers better outcomes, improves the candidate experience, and even helps recruiters achieve a better work-life balance.
+Not only does it optimize the recruitment process, but it delivers better outcomes, improves the candidate experience, and even helps recruiters boost their productivity.

 So, if you’re not already, dive into the world of data-driven recruitment – we really don’t think you’ll regret it!